LBacciottini/OmnetPyPy/docs/source/index.rst

-omnetpypy package docs
+Welcome to omnetpypy docs
 ====================================

-Welcome to the omnetpypy package documentation.
+Welcome to the omnetpypy package documentation!
 This package implements a Pythonic network simulation framework for discrete event simulation inspired in concepts by OMNeT++.